earljay-caoile-401-advanced-javascript/hooks-todo/README.md

 - click the submit button
 - click the checkbox on tasks page showing your new ToDo task repeatedly to toggle the title
 - repeat the above 3 steps to generate a second task
+- delete as many items as you'd like
 - smile

 ### UML